monacorona/es6/README.md

 foods.forEach( (food,i) => console.log(`My #${i} favorite food is ${food}`) )
 ```

-Arrow functions also have the benefit of not creating a new value of `this` inside the function.
+Arrow functions also have the benefit of not creating a new value of `this` inside the function ([read more here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#No_binding_of_this)).
 Compare the two code samples below.

 ```js
 // es5